True or False: The Longer You’ve had Diabetes, the Higher the Chance of Developing Trouble in the Back of the Eyes

-So when these blood vessels are damaged, the eye is not getting enough Oxygen and that leads to a series of events that can cause loss of vision.
+So when these blood vessels are damaged, the eye is not getting enough Oxygen and that leads to a series of events that can cause loss of eyesight.
 For example, you can get fluid build up in the macula, which is the very center part of the retina.
 That can cause trouble with reading, driving, and normal activities.

 In addition, abnormal blood vessels can grow in the back of the eyes.
 These blood vessels can proliferate, they’re very fragile, they can cause bleeding and scarring, and even a detached retina, which can cause patients to go blind.
 The key with Diabetic Retinopathy is to watch your blood sugar.

 Controlling your blood sugar will reduce the risk of severe vision loss by more than 50%.
 Now once you have Diabetic Retinopathy, it’s very important to see a retina specialist because we have excellent treatments now that can stabilize the vision and in many patients, improve vision.
 If you are having vision issues at night or during the day, give our team a cal by phone at (877) 852-8463 to book an appointment.
 Our ophthalmologists and optometrists offer various types of vision care solutions such as diabetic retinopathy treatments, LASIK eye surgery, keratoconus treatments, and cataract surgery.
 Do you have diabetes?
 Our doctors will work with you to develop a vision care strategy to improve your sight and life.

 Surendar Purohit, M.D.